Skip to main content

 SOS for Sudden Flares

-• Oatmeal Soak: If your skin feels irritated all over, try a colloidal oatmeal soak (Aveeno Soothing Bath Treatment) to calm inflammation.
+If your skin feels irritated all over, try a colloidal oatmeal soak.
+Aveeno Soothing Bath Treatment is a solid option.

 Ingredients to Avoid